CONSULTATION FEE RANGE

 The steps to take when applying for a medical marijuana card in Ohio are as follows:

 All doctors recommending MMJ in Ohio must have a “Certificate to Recommend” (CTR) from the State Medical Board.
 Moreover, all recommendations must come from (and be submitted by) a practicing Ohio state-licensed physician.
 For example, you cannot get a recommendation from a physician in California and submit it to the state of Ohio as registration.

 Moreover, you must have a “bona fide physician-patient relationship” with the recommending physician.
 The term “bona fide” is not precisely defined and is apparently at the discretion of the state of Ohio.

-You can check sites such as Ohiomarijuanacard.com to find ‘marijuana-friendly’ physicians in the state.
-All of the doctors on the list are board-certified physicians who have completed an extensive medical marijuana course.
-Additionally, these physicians are certified by the state to recommend the use of marijuana for medicinal purposes.
+You can check sites such as Ohiomarijuanacard.com to find “marijuana-friendly” physicians in the state.
+All the doctors on the list are board-certified physicians who have completed an extensive medical marijuana course.
+Additionally, the state certifies these physicians to recommend using marijuana for medicinal purposes.

-The doctor must submit the form to the Ohio Board of Pharmacy within 90 days of providing certification.
+The doctor must submit the form to the OBP within 90 days of providing certification.
 The complete physician recommendation for medical marijuana includes a TON of different information.
 You can find it all listed on the state’s compliance form.
 Your physician’s office is responsible for completing it and sending it to the OBP for review.

 Once your physician has entered you into the registry, you will receive an email to log into your Patient Registry account.
 Here, you need to pay the Ohio medical marijuana application fee to the Board of Pharmacy.
-Bear in mind that you also have to pay a hefty sum to the doctor for the consultation.
+Remember that you also have to pay a hefty sum to the doctor for the consultation.
 Those who qualify for veteran or indigent status could receive a fee reduction.

 You also need to provide one of the forms of ID we mentioned at the beginning.
-The Board of Pharmacy will review the application and return it if it is not complete.
-If approved, you are added to the Ohio MMCP Registry.
-You should receive your MMJ card in as little as two weeks.
+The Board of Pharmacy will review the application and return it if it is incomplete.
+You are added to the Ohio Medical Marijuana Control Program (MMCP) Registry if approved.